 Like other sea stars, Pisaster ochraceus belongs to the phylum Echinodermata and the class Asteroidea.
 Although the word starfish is still a popular term, scientists generally use the word sea star for the animals because they aren't fish or even vertebrates.

 The ochre sea star has a variety of colours.
 In addition to purple and orange animals, reddish, yellow, and brown ones exist.
 A group of animals having different colours is an attractive sight.

 The species is said to be a keystone species in its ecosystem, or one that has a major influence.
 In particular, it keeps the mussel population under control.
 Mussels are the main component of the sea star's diet.
 If they become too numerous, they can crowd out other organisms in the area.

-I use to find ochre sea stars quite easily at low tide in Stanley Park.
+I use to find ochre sea stars quite easily at low tide in Stanley Park in Vancouver.
 On a recent visit, I found only the specimen shown above.
 Unfortunately, it was dead.
 (The crab in the corner of the photo was dead, too.)

 Diet and Feeding

 The sea star's mouth is located in the centre of its lower surface.
 The animal everts its stomach through its mouth and engulfs its prey.
 It's able to insert the stomach into even tiny openings between the two halves of a mussel shell.
 It creates an opening by pulling on each half of the shell with the numerous tube feet located under its arms.
 Digestion begins outside the mouth.
 The stomach then pulls the partially digested prey into its body.
 The sea star also eats snails, limpets, chitons, barnacles, and smaller echinoderms and crustaceans.
 It swallows small prey whole.